Photo: Laura Hirsch

 (from The Blacker The Bärry, written & composed by Stew, produced at Sarah Lawrence College, 2018)

-Jackson Tucker-Meyer is a neurodivergent playwright, screenwriter, theatre artist, and filmmaker who makes work that is weird for weirdness' sake, determinedly anti-conventional, and shamelessly wackadoo.
+Jackson Tucker-Meyer is a fabulously autistic playwright, screenwriter, theatre artist, and filmmaker who makes work that is weird for weirdness' sake, determinedly anti-conventional, and shamelessly wackadoo.

 Jackson's film Satan Cured My Autism won Best Mockumentary at the Museum of the Moving Image's inaugural Marvels of Media Awards in 2022.
 Jackson's play Banana Guy and Banana Girl with Banana Dreamz in a Krazy World was part of Roundabout Theatre Company's inaugural Reverb Theatre Arts Festival in 2021.

 As a musical theatre lyricist, Jackson is a member of the BMI Lehman Engel Musical Theatre Workshop.
 Three of Jackson's plays – GAME NITE, Cap'n McKrispy's Underwater Utopia, and 4 U – have been produced at Sarah Lawrence College.
 Jackson has written and performed two solo works: Mutant Mammal Runamuck in the Penny-Arcade of Quotidian Curiosities (Sarah Lawrence College), and How To Make A Perfect Peanut Butter And Jelly Sandwich (HERE Arts Center).